Governorship of Ronald Reagan: Berkeley protests

 Reagan then called out 2,200 state National Guard troops to occupy the city of Berkeley for two weeks in order to crack down on the protesters.
 W.J.
 Rorabaugh argues that Reagan was unable to break the power of liberal faculty and administrators, or of radical students.
 However those groups were astonished by Reagan's popularity, and drastically underestimated the force of conservative reaction against higher education.

+No-fault divorce

+California was the first U.S. state to enact a no-fault divorce law.
+The law was signed by Governor Reagan and came into effect in 1970.